nwoltman/node-uid-generator/README.md

 [![Coverage Status](https://coveralls.io/repos/github/nwoltman/node-uid-generator/badge.svg?branch=master)](https://coveralls.io/github/nwoltman/node-uid-generator?branch=master)
 [![devDependency Status](https://david-dm.org/nwoltman/node-uid-generator/dev-status.svg)](https://david-dm.org/nwoltman/node-uid-generator?type=dev)

-Generates cryptographically strong pseudo-random UIDs with custom size and base-encoding.
+Generates cryptographically strong, pseudo-random UIDs with custom size and base-encoding.
 Generated UIDs are strings that are guaranteed to always be the same length depending on the specified [bit-size](#api).
-You may also specify the length of the UID to generate instead of specifying the bit-size.
+You may also specify the length of the UID to generate instead of specifying the number of bits.

 Great for generating things like API keys and UIDs that are safe to use in URLs and cookies.